SophieMLV/axionHMcode/README.md

 ## Added Features
 The updated version of axionHMCode is based Numba for increased speed.
 It also includes optional parameters alpha_1, alpha_2, gamma_1, gamma_2 defined in arXiv:2111.01199 Eq.
 (36).
-To use them, just include them in your dictionary of cosmological parameters (the "cosmo_dic" file) before running the "params" and "power spectra" calculation.
-They are not yet inculded in the input file.
+To use them, just include them in your dictionary of cosmological parameters (the "cosmo_dic" file) before running the "params" and "power spectra" calculation using e.g. cosmo_dic['alpha_1'] = X. They are not yet inculded in the input file.

 ## Contact data